What Are Market Profile Charts & Best Software To Use?

-A Market Profile chart is a day-trading tool that displays the price activity over a certain period.
+A market profile chart is a day-trading tool that displays the price activity to identify a time price opportunity (TPO).
 It helps traders identify the most traded prices and develop strategies to exploit these areas.

-By looking at a Market Profile chart, traders can see where the market has been over the course of the day and develop trading plans accordingly.
-It helps in finding supply and demand levels and possible turning points in price action.
+By looking at a Market Profile chart, traders can see where the market has been over the day and develop trading plans accordingly.
+It helps find supply and demand levels and possible turning points in price action.
 Using this information, informed traders can enter trades with better chances of being profitable.

 What is a Market Profile Chart?